Location: River Bend Recreation Area – Located along the river 3.5 km north of 30 Avenue from 67 Street https://www.discoverycanyonpark.ca/

 You can rent inner tubes for $5 (requires photo ID) or you can bring your own (30-50 inches).
 The rental tubes come in two – sizes medium and large.

 There are picnic tables, a concession, nice shady trees and up the hill on the South West side there are washrooms/change rooms.
-There used to be a playground but it’s been removed and hasn’t been replaced yet.
+A new playground was built in 2018 (after this review was done).

 My husband and I each tried taking our 2 year old down on one of the large inner tubes.
 I am currently 5’4″ and 170 lbs and my son is around 30 pounds.
 We got a little bit stuck a couple of times, but I was easily able to dislodge us and it was a fun (if a little bit stressful) ride down.
 My husband is 6’4″ and found he bottomed out a bit too much for it to be really enjoyable.